CMS Expert Guide to Crypto Regulation in Hungary

 Cryptoasset businesses must follow the standard company establishment procedure in Hungary if they would like to establish a Hungarian legal entity, which is not mandatory.

 E-money token issuers need an e-money institution licence in Hungary.
-As a main rule, the Central Bank of Hungary’s (CBH) deadline for issuing its decision on a licence is three months from the date where all the necessary information and documents have been submitted to the CBH, which can be extended one time by a further three months.
+As a main rule, the CBH’s deadline for issuing its decision on a licence is three months from the date where all the necessary information and documents have been submitted to the CBH, which can be extended one time by a further three months.
 This deadline does not include the deadlines given by the CBH for providing more information, modifying documents, or submitting additional documents.
 For the fulfilment of these requests, the CBH usually allows 30 days, which can be extended one time.
 The CBH can order the above in several rounds during a single procedure.

 In practice, it takes approximately 6–18 months to obtain an e-money (token) issuer licence in Hungary, because of the several rounds of document submission, information provision, IT security and other negotiations with the regulator.
 The length of the procedure depends on the quality of the documentation submitted to the CBH and the number of rounds in which the regulator asks for more information, modification of the documentation, and explanations of different issues.